hahnicity/deepards/README.md

         python visualize_results.py -exp test_learning_rate_changes

+## Getting Results Across Many Runs
+It is common in deep learning to run an experiment multiple times and to average the results to obtain a more clear picture of what your results will statistically look like.
+We have also written a script to help users with this called `mean_metrics.py`.
+If you provided an experiment name to your training script, then you can tell `mean_metrics.py` to aggregate results

+    python train_ards_detector.py -lr .001 --kfolds 5 -exp test_learning_rate_changes
+    python train_ards_detector.py -lr .001 --kfolds 5 -exp test_learning_rate_changes

+    # now aggregate results
+    python mean_metrics.py -e test_learning_rate_changes

+`mean_metrics.py` will first plot individual kfolds and the average performance of the model over a number of epochs.
+The script will also drop into an IPython interpreter when it's done.
+You can then poke around at different results variables to determine how well the model was doing.
+To get aggregate results you can do

+    In [1]: exp_results

+to see overall performance.
+To see more individualized performance metrics you can type

+    In [1]: mean_df_stats

 ## Pretraining
 It has been noted that training a neural network on a related task and then applying it to your dataset in question has either improved results of the classifier or improved the speed at which a classifier converges.
 We can do this using the ARDS